Note: This post was last updated on February 23, 2023.

-An actual threat is one that is communicated between the person who intends to murder, and the victim.
-These can be communicated via non-verbal forums, such as text message, email, social media, and even body language or movements.
+An actual threat is one that is communicated between the person who intends to murder and the victim.
+These can be communicated via non-verbal forums, such as text messages, email, social media, and even body language or movements.

 Fear and Intent Factors Play a Role

 Criminal threats must put the victim in a state of fear, and the intention of the person making the threats also plays a role.
 If the courts do not believe the person truly intended to murder another person, then the perpetrator is unlikely to face criminal charges.
 The mental state and the motives behind the threat will be considered.

 If you threatened to injure someone else severely, you could face federal charges.
 Federal law prohibits threatening to harm someone and will penalize such with up to five years in a federal penitentiary.

 However, all threats are not treated the same.
 Instead, the Supreme Court recognizes that only actual threats can be punished with such a harsh prison sentence.
 Therefore, the federal prosecutor must show that the threat was credible and specific enough that a person’s life was in danger.

 Colorado has strict state laws about threats.
 In fact, one girl in Colorado was arrested for posting a gun emoji on social media wherein she told people she had a gun in her backpack.
 Two other Colorado girls were charged with felonies for conspiracy to commit homicide when they threatened a school.